-By its very nature, Face of America is not a competitive event.
+By its very nature, Face of America is not competitive.
 It is a fairly leisurely ride with full support, including SAG vehicles, mechanics and staffed rest stops.
 Many riders are surprised and delighted when they complete the Face of America, simply because they were not confident they could complete the long miles.
 But, the ride is intensely rewarding and inspiring.
 Athletes from across North America meet each other and spend time talking and becoming an extended family.
 Even if your friend or colleague is not interested in cycling, invite them to meet you in Gettysburg for the ride conclusion.
 There’s nothing like seeing a friendly face when you pedal past the finish line.
 And, if they purchase a meal ticket, they can join you for lunch and meet some of your new friends.

 Hotel properties often fill quickly in the late winter.
 This is not just from Face of America athletes, but from other activities and groups in the area.
 Make your reservation early so you’ll have the best choice in properties and the lowest rates.
 Waiting until March or early April to make your room reservation will result in properties that are more distant and usually at higher premium rates.
 If you are a registered adaptive athlete or caregiver, you’ll be contacted by the World T.E.A.M. lodging coordinators to make arrangements for your lodging each night of the ride.